codacy/docs/docs/organizations/managing-repositories.md

 Users with the [necessary permissions on your Git provider](roles-and-permissions-for-organizations.md) can **add** repositories to Codacy to start analyzing them.
 The remaining organization members can then **follow** added repositories of their interest on Codacy.

-To see a list of the repositories that you follow on Codacy, open the page **Repositories** under your organization.
-Across the application, Codacy calculates and displays data for the repositories in this list.
+To see a list of the repositories you follow on Codacy, open the page **Repositories** under your organization.
+Across the application, Codacy calculates and displays data for the repositories on this list.

 <!-- TODO PLUTO-368 Update screenshot -->![Repositories list](images/repositories.png)